IRooc/miniweb-coreclr/README.md

 both are filesystem stores and store their files in the /App_Data/Sitepages folder

 ## TODO
-* Wait for embedded file fix in linux [https://github.com/aspnet/dnx/issues/2187](https://github.com/aspnet/dnx/issues/2187)
+* Wait for embedded file fix in linux/mac [https://github.com/aspnet/dnx/issues/2661](https://github.com/aspnet/dnx/issues/2661)
 * Multiple edittypes
+* Extra Storage Provider examples (documentdb, sql)
 * Better image handling (enable picking existing images as well)
 * Upgrade to new bootstrap
 * Setup integration with clientside packages (bower grunt and so on)